 Adding custom MCP tools & resources

-A Speakeasy SDK developer can now augment their MCP server by adding extensions for additional custom tools and resources.
+A Speakeasy SDK developer can now augment their MCP server by adding extensions for additional custom tools, resources, and prompts.

 Setting Up MCP Extensions

 To do so, a developer must create a new file under the mcp-server directory called server.extensions.ts.
 The file should expose the following function contract exactly.
-This function can be used to register custom tools and resources on to generated MCP server.
+This function can be used to register custom tools, resources, and prompts on to generated MCP server.

 server.extensions.ts